alainwolf/DHANE/README.md

 Empty lines, spaces and lines beginning with # are ignored.

 The DNS records can be in different domains, as long as **pdnsutil** is able to create records in it.

-## Configuration

-You need to set the IP address of your DNS master in the script.

-Besides that you can customize the TTL of your DNS records, and pick your favorites from the usual menu of TLSA **usage flags**, **selectors** and **mtypes**, While the set defaults are sane, selector 0 (full certificate in DNS) is not implemented.

-## Limitations

- * Support for private key roll-over has not been implemented yet.
- * It never deletes any DNS records.
-Just checks if the required ones are already there and adds new ones as needed.
- * Did I mention that this hasn't been tested much?